-The Outpouring of the Holy Spirit What is Holy Spirit Power?
+The Outpouring of the Holy Spirit What is Holy Spirit Power and my cool Christian shirt?

 Holy Spirit Power is not the mystery folks make Him about to be.
 It was such a pleasure to create t-shirts celebrating His work in our lives.